keepdream1ng/DataFilesCombiner/README.md

   "InputDirectoryPath": ".\\Input\\",
 ```

-In case you get lost with the configuration, there is an "Open input folder" button.
-Once the program finds a matched record, the "Generate report" button will be enabled.
-Clicking the "Generate report" button will command the app to reread matching files.
+In case you get lost with the configuration, there is an `Open input folder` button.
+Once the program finds a matched record, the `Generate report` button will be enabled.
+Clicking the `Generate report` button will command the app to reread matching files.
 On success, it will open the output folder, the location of which is provided in the config file.
 For example, with an absolute file path:

 ```json
   "OutputDirectoryPath": "C:\\SuperValuableReports\\",
 ```

 I added logging for troubleshooting the app.
 Reading them can provide an idea of what has gone wrong if the report failed to generate.
 Logs are saved to the output directory as well.

+I also added `Reset app` button, in case you manually updated or deleted some of the reports, or maybe you changed input directory to a one with existing data files.

 Inputs example: